AnirudhhVenkat/personal_website/_posts/2024-02-23-ocean-sciences.md

 abstract: /pdfs/AVenkat_OSM_Abstract.pdf
 ---

 We focused on engaging high-school students in ocean sciences through a combination of remote instruction and in-person workshops.
-As part of the NASA MUREP program, we developed research modules for monitoring carbon dynamics in coastal margins using satellite remote sensing.
-We created workshop materials, supervising students, and developing presentations, integrating hands-on learning with big data analysis, providing students with valuable experience in ocean science research and data analysis.